Earl of Bradford: Bridgeman creation

 The Bridgeman family originally stems from Devon.
 One member of the family, John Bridgeman, grandson of Edward Bridgeman, served as Bishop of Chester from 1619 to 1652.
 His son, Orlando Bridgeman, was a prominent lawyer and politician.
-In 1660 he was created a baronet, of Great Lever in the County of Lancaster, in the Baronetage of England.
+In 1660, he was created a baronet, of Great Lever in the County of Lancaster, in the Baronetage of England.
 His great-grandson, the fourth Baronet, represented Shrewsbury in Parliament.
-In 1719 he married Lady Anne Newport, daughter of Richard Newport, 2nd Earl of Bradford.
+In 1719, he married Lady Anne Newport, daughter of Richard Newport, 2nd Earl of Bradford, and sister of the 3rd and 4th Earls.
 Their son, the fifth Baronet, was a Member of Parliament for Ludlow and Wenlock for over forty years.
-In 1762 he succeeded through his mother to the Newport estates, including Weston Park, on the death of his uncle, the fourth Earl of Bradford (see above).
+In 1762, he succeeded through his mother to the Newport estates, including Weston Park, on the death of his maternal uncle, the fourth Earl of Bradford (see above).
 After Bridgeman's retirement from the House of Commons in 1794, the Bradford title held by his mother's family was revived when he was raised to the peerage as Baron Bradford, of Bradford in the County of Shropshire.

 His son, the second Baron, represented Wigan in Parliament.
 In 1815, the earldom of Bradford was revived when he was created Viscount Newport, in the County of Shropshire, and Earl of Bradford, in the County of Shropshire.
 His grandson, the third Earl, was a Conservative politician and notably served as Lord Steward of the Household and as Master of the Horse.
 He was also Lord Lieutenant of Shropshire.
 His eldest son, the fourth Earl, represented North Shropshire in Parliament as a Conservative.
 He was succeeded by his eldest son, the fifth Earl.
 He was a Lieutenant-Colonel in the army and fought in the Boer War and in the First World War.
-Lord Bradford was also Private Secretary to both Prime Minister Lord Salisbury and to Prime Minister Arthur Balfour and held office as a Government Whip in the House of Lords from 1919 to 1924.
+He was also Private Secretary to both Prime Minister Lord Salisbury and to Prime Minister Arthur Balfour, and held office as a Government Whip in the House of Lords from 1919 to 1924.
 The present holder of the titles is his grandson, the seventh Earl, who succeeded in 1981.

 Another member of the Bridgeman family was the Conservative politician William Bridgeman, 1st Viscount Bridgeman.
 He was the son of Reverend the Hon.
 John Robert Orlando Bridgeman, third son of the second Earl of Bradford.